Rland12/ReuseOnGovernors/README.md

 # ReuseOnGovernors
+About
-Team 5 app that incentivizes visitors on Governors Island to utilize reusables and return them to drop points.
+Reuse Island is an app that incentivizes visitors on Governors Island to utilize reusables and return them to drop points.
 This community- centric app makes visitors aware of the impact of reusables in a fun and educational way

 # How to run project,
 1)run npm install